Residence, Contact and disputes over Children

 Articles on Child Law

-It can be devastating if your ex or former partner intends to move away and take your children with them.
-When a family breaks up the parent with whom the children live will sometimes wish to move away and relocate with the children miles away from the other parent....
+Moving away with children It can be devastating if your ex or former partner intends to move away and take your children with them.
+When a family breaks up the parent with whom the children live will sometimes wish to move away and relocate with the children miles...

 Divorce will never be easy but it doesn't have to be stressful, expensive and time consuming.
 If you approach it in the right way it may not be a pleasant experience but it can certainly be made less painful.
 Here are some tips for an amicable divorce.
 1. Don't seek...

 Special Guardianship Special Guardians are appointed by the court where it is held that the best interests of the children are met by them having permanence and security but where adoption is not appropriate.
 A typical case where Special Guardians may be appointed...

 Matrimonial Home Rights If, as a spouse or civil partner you do not legally own a share of the property you live in with your respective spouse or civil partner, you can protect your potential share in the property by way of a notice known as the ‘Matrimonial...

-A written parenting plan is most useful in setting the stage for a successful post-divorce relationship with your children's other parent.
-Just the process of creating a parenting plan allows you and your ex-spouse to discuss most or all of the issues that will come...
+Parenting plans & post-divorce relationship A written parenting plan is most useful in setting the stage for a successful post-divorce relationship with your children's other parent.
+Just the process of creating a parenting plan allows you and your ex-spouse to...

 A McKenzie friend is somebody who accompanies a litigant in person to a court hearing for the purpose of assisting him in such matters as taking notes, helping to organise the documents, and quietly making suggestions – for example as to questions to put to a witness....